odiditracy/Online_Fraud_Detection_BloomBank/README.md

 # Feature Engineering.
 I observed that some columns would not be processed during the deployment of the models becuse that were categorical hence my decision to convert them to numerical values (encoding).
-The nameOrg and nameDest were deleted because they had no significant importance in our models and I encoded the type column by creating 5 dummy columns being that there are 5 unique values in the type column.
+The nameOrg and nameDest were deleted because they had no significant importance in our models and I encoded the type column by creating 5 dummy columns being that there were 5 unique values in the type column.

 # Model Deployment
 I deployed unsupervised machine learning models (classification and regression) Linear Regression, Random Forest and Decision Tree.
 Of the 3 models, Random Forest was the most accurate at detecting fraudulent transactions.
-Also, the confusion matrix also showed that it had the best results post production as well.
+Also, the confusion matrix also showed it had the best results post production.

 # Conclusion
-Based on the insights and recommendations in the Stakeholders Report, if implemented, the bank will effectively detect and identify anomalies in the transactions that would normaly be undetected using traditional methods and also imporve it's banking practices.
+Based on the insights and recommendations in the Stakeholders Report, if implemented, the bank will effectively detect and identify anomalies in the transactions that would normaly be undetected using traditional methods and also improve it's banking practices.